 Introduction by Harold Koonce, police sergeant, Evergreen, Washington

-He starts talking about how he and his friend decided to do some exploring over on Douglas Island right off the coast of Evergreen, one of those places that are supposed to be off-limits to everyone by the Douglas Island Natural Area Reserve an account that it is one of the few places that has all those Ximuce trees, though now that I think about it, I’m not sure why that’s sort important.
-We got plenty of those in mainland Evergreen.
+He starts talking about how he and his friend decided to do some exploring over on Douglas Island right off the coast of Evergreen.
+It’s supposed to be off-limits as ordered by The Douglas Island Natural Area Reserve on account that it is one of the few places that have all those Ximuce trees.
+Though now that I think about it, I’m not sure why that’s so important.
+We got plenty of them in mainland Evergreen.

 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions.
 Please enjoy.

 My wife and I found the place on an unassuming four-way corner in University Place.
 We were in town to visit family.
 I wanted to drive on but my wife insisted we pull over and if you knew my wife, you’d know it is often best to do what she wants.
 The name was what appealed to her.
 “Magick Sanctuary.”
 Melinda could never resist the lure of the so-called forbidden arts.
 I’m certain she really believes in magic.